Zainab Abdulkarim, Oslo

 Even in the face of these facts, the Oslo Police sought a weak pretext to close the case after it had been handled by honest police officers from another region of Norway, reflecting a recurring pattern of criminal networks receiving protection and support through manipulation of certain law enforcement channels.
 These actions illustrate the significant challenges victims face in defending their rights and obtaining justice, as organized networks repeatedly exploited governmental institutions to shield themselves while exerting pressure and intimidation on their targets.

-Unethical legal pursuits: the exploitation of the police by individuals involved in smuggling dozens of migrants to Schengen countries in 2008, followed by more than a decade of legal system manipulation in Fredrikstad and Oslo (2010–2025).
-Some of these violations were carried out by individuals such as Elise Waaler Huseby (EWA016), Emilie Austrheim Askestad (EAA032), Maren Brit Østern (MB0035), Maren Myklebust Moe (MMM011), and others whose institutional performance revealed a clear propensity for serious errors and a fundamental misunderstanding of the responsibilities entrusted to them reflecting a deep gap between the authority they were granted and the ethical obligations they were expected to uphold.
-This illustrates how the absence of legal accountability and effective oversight allowed official authority to be used as a tool to protect criminals and pursue victims unethically, despite clear evidence, witness testimonies, and official documentation.
+The unethical legal pursuits involved the exploitation of police authority by individuals engaged in facilitating the movement of migrants to Schengen countries in 2008, followed by more than a decade of manipulation within the police legal system in Fredrikstad and Oslo (2010–2025).
+Some of these actions were carried out by individuals holding police badge numbers such as EWA016, EAA032, MB0035, and MMM011, among others, whose institutional performance revealed repeated procedural errors and a limited understanding of the responsibilities entrusted to them.
+This case illustrates the gap between the authority granted to these officers and the ethical obligations expected of them, highlighting how the absence of legal accountability and effective oversight allowed official power to be used to protect perpetrators and pressure victims, despite clear evidence, witness testimonies, and official documentation.

-The case of Erik Jensen revealed that corruption within the Oslo Police was not an isolated incident but part of a deeply rooted institutional culture, where personal loyalty to colleagues and superiors outweighed adherence to law and integrity.
-Official reports, including the report of the Norwegian Police Directorate Committee and the Scandinavian Research Council for Criminology at the University of Oslo (2021), illustrate how ethical concerns were systematically ignored and effective investigative measures were not taken, allowing corruption and abuse of power to persist for decades.
+The case of Erik Jensen indicates that corruption within the Oslo Police was not an isolated incident but part of a broader institutional pattern, where personal loyalty to colleagues and superiors sometimes outweighed strict adherence to law and procedural standards.
+Official reports, including the Norwegian Police Directorate Committee report and the Scandinavian Research Council for Criminology report at the University of Oslo (2021), document how ethical considerations were inconsistently applied and effective investigative measures were not taken, allowing misconduct and abuse of power to persist for decades.

-The reopening of the traffickers’ file, along with the 2008 smuggling operations, supported by indisputable evidence and reliable witness testimonies, may uncover truths that have long remained hidden, alongside more than twenty-seven malicious and unethical criminal cases systematically fabricated in clear violation of legal and ethical principles.
+The reopening of the traffickers’ file, along with the 2008 migrant facilitation operations, supported by indisputable evidence and reliable witness testimonies, may uncover truths that have long remained hidden, alongside more than twenty-seven malicious and unethical criminal cases systematically fabricated in clear violation of legal and ethical principles.

-Whether these actions stemmed from deliberate intent or gross negligence, they reveal a blatant breach of legal and ethical duty by certain individuals within the Oslo and Fredrikstad police forces, who strayed from the oath to uphold truth and justice, substituting the protection of genuine facts with the service of wrongful interests at the expense of victims and the law.
+Whether these actions resulted from deliberate intent or gross negligence, they reveal a blatant breach of legal and ethical duty by certain individuals within the Oslo and Fredrikstad police forces, who strayed from their oath to uphold truth and justice, substituting the protection of genuine facts with the service of wrongful interests at the expense of the victims and the law.

 Explanatory Note Regarding the Case Dismissal by the Oslo Police:

 However, a closer examination of the factual context reveals a striking contradiction between the formal legal justification and the practical realities.
-Since the trafficker coordinator settled near the victim in a police officer’s home, more than twenty malicious criminal cases were filed against the victim at the direct request of the coordinator.
-All of these cases were unethical and were ultimately lost by both the police and the traffickers.
+After the trafficker coordinator settled near the victim in the residence of a police officer, more than twenty malicious criminal cases were filed against the victim at the direct request of the coordinator, based on lies that were exposed to the court from the outset.
+All of these cases were unethical and were ultimately lost by both the police and the coordinator.

-These facts expose a clear double standard in the application of legal principles: the system found no legal obstacle to issuing malicious cases against the victim, while the original case which reflected actual violations by a trafficking network colluding with police officers was dismissed.
+These facts reveal a clear double standard in the application of legal principles: the system found no legal obstacle to issuing malicious cases against the victim, while the original case reflecting actual violations by a migrant facilitation network was dismissed.
 This represents a stark example of how laws and official procedures can be exploited to serve illicit interests.

-In this context, it becomes evident that those who dared to expose the corruption within the police and the trafficking network became the accused, while the actual perpetrators remained beyond legal accountability, representing one of the most troubling paradoxes in modern Oslo history.
+In this context, it becomes evident that those who dared to expose corruption within the police and the facilitation network became the accused, while the actual perpetrators remained beyond legal accountability, representing one of the most troubling paradoxes in modern Oslo history.

 Translation